ab-anand/AutoDel/CONTRIBUTING.md

 ### Description:

-You can improve the UI and add the a ‘Report for Bugs` link in the status bar.
+You can improve the UI and add the a `Report for Bugs` link in the status bar.